 The designer’s original creations have fueled important industry and societal trends, such as “the outdoor room,” “resort-at-home,” “slow living,” “stay-cations and day-cations” and “spa and resort living.”
 These sculptural designs present the most innovative use of materials, both new and existing used in unique ways, and are said to possess a sense of heart and soul, which is why they are equally specified by the trade and consumers for the most unique and discriminating spaces, including the Vatican, royal palaces, luxurious resorts and spas, and private residences worldwide.

 The celebrated designs of Richard Frinier are best known for their range in architectural styling from traditional to transitional and contemporary to modern.
 His own mantra and self-imposed design brief is to ensure that each piece is realized as “authentic, relevant and memorable.”

-Today, Richard Frinier is regarded as one of the premier designers of indoor/outdoor furniture in the world for his design innovation and longstanding commitment to the design trade and home furnishings industries.
+Today, Richard Frinier is regarded as one of the premier designers of indoor/outdoor furniture and textiles in the world for his design innovation and longstanding commitment to the design trade and home furnishings industries.
 He has also been touted as the quintessential ambassador for this genre of the home furnishings industry.
 His designs carry a very high design aesthetic yet they are infused with an immediately welcoming spirit.
 Many of his creations are executed using weather-resistant materials making his designs suitable and equally specified for both interior and exterior use.
 His familiar expression, “Inside or outside . . . you decide,” resonates with all who come to know his work for his suggestion to really use one’s entire living space as a private resort both inside and outside.

 Biography and photograph courtesy of FrinierAtelier l Richard Frinier Design Studio.